-The Capel y Graig Lodge, built in 1863-4, is located just north of the development area (plate 1).
+The Capel y Graig Lodge, built in 1863-4, is located just north of field 2 (plate 1).
 It is a grade II listed building (record no. 4201).
 This building will not be directly affected by the development, but its setting will be significantly altered.
+However, the setting has already been compromised by the dumping on field 2.